Artist Statement

 2017 Garden of Earthly Delights, curated by Maddy Rosenberg, Central Booking, New York, NY

-2015 Speaking Volumes and Voids, Curated by Ann Stanner, The Sculptors Alliance, Governor’s Island, New York, NY
+2015 Speaking Volumes and Voids, Curated by Ann Stanner, The Sculptors Alliance, Governor’s Island, NYC.

-2014 Creative Climate Exhibition, Curated by Tara DePorte, The Human Impacts Association, Taipei Cultural Office, New York, NY
+2014 Creative Climate Exhibition, Curated by Tara DePorte, The Human Impacts Association, Taipei Cultural Office, NYC

-2011 Art and Activism, Exit Art, New York, New York
+2011 Art and Activism, Exit Art, New York N

-1997 American Watercolor Society, Salmagundi Club, New York, NY
+1997 American Watercolor Society, Salmagundi Club, NYC; Group Show

 1996 The List Gallery, Swarthmore College, Swarthmore, PA

-1989 The Pastel Society, Gramercy Arts Club, New York, NY
+1989 The Pastel Society, Gramercy Arts Club, NYC: Group Show

 1978 Les Americains Maintenants, Curated by Pamela Casper, Francoise Carel Gallery, Paris, France